Can a Woman Be Feminine if She Enjoys Traditionally Masculine Hobbies Like Car Mechanics? Interview With a Girl Car Mechanic

 Me: Have you witnessed a positive shift in attitudes towards women in the automotive field during your career?

 V: I think yes.
 There's this badass lady I know who's running a bunch of auto parts stores.
-It wasn't her gig from the start, yer husband was the brains behind it, but when he kicked off a bigger business, he handed her the keys, so to speak.
+It wasn't her gig from the start, her husband was the brains behind it, but when he kicked off a bigger business, he handed her the keys, so to speak.
 And she's totally rocking it.
 Her chain of stores is one of the go-to spots for auto parts for our car service.

 And then there's this other girl I know, just a regular girl, holding it down as a saleswoman in an auto parts joint.